German students, teachers weep for classmates on doomed plane

-HALTERN AM SEE, Germany (Reuters) - Students and teachers at a small-town German high school broke down in tears once they realized that 16 classmates and two teachers were on board an ill-fated Germanwings airplane that crashed in France on Tuesday on a flight to Duesseldorf.
+HALTERN AM SEE, Germany, March 24 (Reuters) - Students and teachers at a small-town German high school broke down in tears once they realised that 16 classmates and two teachers were on board an ill-fated Germanwings airplane that crashed in France on Tuesday on a flight to Duesseldorf.

 “It’s so tragic, so sad, so unfathomable,” she said.
 Most of the students were about 15 years old.